Killer Photoshop effects 26-30

 High-contrast lighting can produce images with very dense shadows and clipped highlights.
 In these situations it’s best to shoot raw format files rather than JPEGs because these have a higher dynamic range – and you can recover this ‘lost’ detail using the new and improved Shadows and Highlights sliders in Adobe Camera Raw.

 It’s important to do it at this stage, because by the time the image is opened in Photoshop it’s too late – the extra tonal information will have been discarded.

 While you’re out shooting, keep an eye open for interesting textures, such as rough paper, rusting steel or wood – you can use these later to give your images convincing ‘textured’ finishes.

 Place the texture layer at the top of the Layer Stack and set the Blend Mode to Multiply.
 If the result is too dark, use a Levels or Curves adjustment to brighten the texture.
 Try other Blend Modes, too, such as Overlay or Linear Burn.

 Best Photoshop Effects: 30 Multiple exposure effect using Blend Modes

 Creating multiple exposures in-camera was a pretty hit-and-miss affair that was difficult to get right, but in Photoshop it’s much easier.

 Simply combine your two images as layers within a single document, then set the Blend Mode of the top layer to Overlay.

 You can try swapping the layers around to vary the effect, or try experimenting with different Blend Modes.
-The Multiply Blend Mode produces a darkening effect, while the Screen Blend Mode produces
+The Multiply Blend Mode produces a darkening effect, while the Screen Blend Mode produces a lighter composite.

 PAGE 1: Killer Photoshop effects 1-5